ColcolMail

 i) Exit the OpenLiteSpeed WebAdmin browser;

-ii) reboot the server by # reboot, then wait a minute;
+ii) reboot the server by # reboot

 iii) return to the server by ssh yourdomaincouk-root